Chapter 7: Promoting Good Health and Wellness

 Preventing Musculoskeletal Injuries

 In the field of ECE, educators are constantly bending and twisting in different ways.
 These physical movements can add up and lead to Musculoskeletal injuries.
 The video below is from Safework NSW an Australian organization.
-The talking points they make regarding your responsibility and your employer’s responsibility are similar to what you would expect in Canada.
+The talking points they make regarding your responsibilities and your employer’s responsibilities are similar to what you would expect in Canada.

-The video highlights some routine tasks that you will be doing in your work as an educator and provides ideas to avoid injuries in the workplace.
+The video below highlights some routine tasks that you will be doing in your work as an educator and provides ideas to avoid injuries in the workplace.
 Please disregard the instructions on how to lodge a complaint – that is specific to NSW.
-The rest will provide you with some ideas to think about to avoid common injuries among educators in child care centres.
+The rest will give you some ideas to think about to avoid common injuries among educators in childcare centres.

 Reducing the Risk of Injury to Child Care Workers